Hong Kong Business Aviation Centre

 Update on enhanced measures on boarding, quarantine and testing requirements

-The Government announced on 22 April the non-Hong Kong residents (HKRs) will be allowed to enter Hong Kong from overseas places and the route-specific flight suspension mechanism will be suitably adjusted with effect from 0.00am on 1 May (Hong Kong Time), and rapid antigen tests (RATs) will be added to the “test-and-hold” arrangement at the airport.
+The Government announced on 22 April the non-Hong Kong residents (HKRs) will be allowed to enter Hong Kong from overseas places with effect from 0.00am on 1 May (Hong Kong Time), and rapid antigen tests (RATs) will be added to the “test-and-hold” arrangement at the airport.

 The Government announced that from 29 March, persons travelling to the Mainland and Macao via the Hong Kong International Airport (HKIA) are required to hold a negative result of the additional rapid nucleic acid test when they check-in for the flights.
 The additional rapid nucleic acid test must be conducted at the designated testing venue at the Passenger Terminal Building at HKIA within eight hours prior to the scheduled departure time of the aircraft.
 The relevant travellers are advised to allow ample time for their trips.